nathaliadv/course-platform/README.md

 > You can find examples of requests in the **Rocketseat.postman_collection.json** file included in the project.
 This file contains a collection of requests for interacting with the API, which can be imported into Postman for testing and exploration.

+## API Documentation
+This API is documented using **Swagger**.
+Swagger provides a user-friendly UI to interact with and test the API endpoints, as well as a detailed view of each endpoint's structure, parameters, and possible responses.

+Once the application is running, you can access the Swagger documentation at:

+`http://localhost:8080/swagger-ui.html` for the Swagger UI (Graphical interface) `http://localhost:8080/v3/api-docs for the raw OpenAPI specification in JSON format Swagger simplifies exploring and testing the API features directly from your browser, providing real-time feedback on requests and responses.

 ## Contributing
 Feel free to fork this project, make changes, and create pull requests.
 All contributions are welcome!